 As Alemite looks forward, its commitment to providing quality products across the globe endures.
 From custom-designed solutions to routine lubrication tools, Alemite engineers develop, design and manufacture products based on “voice-of-the-customer” input.

 Many manufacturers have come and gone during the last 100 years, but Alemite remains the trusted brand used by lubrication professionals worldwide.
-Committed to its customers and promising to provide lubrication solutions that meet the demands of the modern world, Alemite continues to stand strong as a partner and leader in the lubrication industry.
+We are committed to our customers and promising to provide lubrication solutions that meet the demands of the modern world.
+Alemite continues to stand strong as a partner and leader in the lubrication industry.